Thought Leadership Marketing for the Subject Matter Expert

 Instead, thought leadership must be demonstrated.
 Generally this happens in one of three ways:

-- Direct Interaction
+- Direct Interaction and Networking

 This approach involves working with people directly, perhaps as a client or coworker — interacting with colleagues in meetings, in educational settings or at conferences.
 The interaction, however, must allow the professionals to demonstrate their competence.